paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-100-agricultural-market-transition.md

 (2) 18.25 cents per pound for raw cane sugar for the 2009 crop year;

-(3) 18.50 cents per pound for raw cane sugar for the 2010 crop year; and
+(3) 18.50 cents per pound for raw cane sugar for the 2010 crop year;

-(4) 18.75 cents per pound for raw cane sugar for each of the 2011 through 2018 crop years.
+(4) 18.75 cents per pound for raw cane sugar for each of the 2011 through 2018 crop years; and

+(5) 19.75 cents per pound for raw cane sugar for each of the 2019 through 2023 crop years.

 **(b) Sugar beets** The Secretary shall make loans available to processors of domestically grown sugar beets at a rate equal to—

 (1) 22.9 cents per pound for refined beet sugar for the 2008 crop year; and

-(2) a rate that is equal to 128.5 percent of the loan rate per pound of raw cane sugar for the applicable crop year under subsection (a) for each of the 2009 through 2018 crop years.
+(2) a rate that is equal to 128.5 percent of the loan rate per pound of raw cane sugar for the applicable crop year under subsection (a) for each of the 2009 through 2023 crop years.

 **(c) Term of loans**